Kiss Me Once: Background

-In 2012, Minogue began a year-long celebration for her 25 years in the music industry, which was often known as "K25".
-The anniversary started on 3 March with her 20-minute medley performance at the Sydney Gay and Lesbian Mardi Gras in front of 15,000 people.
-Two weeks later, Minogue embarked the Anti Tour in Australia and the UK, featured B-sides, demos and rarities from her music catalogue.
-She released the single "Timebomb" in May, before releasing the greatest hits album The Best of Kylie Minogue in June.
-Minogue announced two releases in October: the compilation album The Abbey Road Sessions that features reworked and orchestral versions of her previous songs which were recorded at London's Abbey Road Studios; and the K25 Time Capsule box set that contained 25 mini-CDs.
+Minogue began a year-long celebration of her 25 years in the music industry in 2012, which became known as "K25".
+Her 20-minute medley performance at the Sydney Gay and Lesbian Mardi Gras in front of 15,000 people kicked off the anniversary on March 3.
+Two weeks later, Minogue embarked on the Anti Tour in Australia and the United Kingdom, which featured B-sides, demos, and rarities from her discography.
+She released the single "Timebomb" in May, followed by the greatest hits collection The Best of Kylie Minogue in June.
+In October, Minogue announced two new releases: the compilation album The Abbey Road Sessions, which includes reworked and orchestral versions of her previous songs recorded at London's Abbey Road Studios, and the K25 Time Capsule box set. and the K25 Time Capsule box set that contained 25 mini-CDs.

-Following the release of Minogue's orchestral compilation album The Abbey Road Sessions (2012), she parted ways with her long-term manager Terry Blamey and his team, and announced a musical hiatus.
-Then, in February 2013, she announced via Instagram and Twitter that she signed a management contract with American rapper and businessman Jay-Z's imprint Roc Nation.
-Following the announcement that same month, British publications reported about Minogue's 12th studio album and commented that she had been collaborating with Australian musician Sia, which Minogue confirmed.
-In May 2013, Minogue commented to American magazine Rolling Stone that the album was "bringing out something different... which is cool".
-She also recognised that she had to "do something different", but added that the album "will maintain the DNA of what a Kylie track is, because I'm on it.
-I like to try and move the goalpost and experiment with different sounds."
+Following the conclusion of her K25 celebrations, Minogue parted ways with her long-term manager Terry Blamey and his team, announcing a musical hiatus shortly after.
+She then announced on Instagram and Twitter in February 2013 that she had signed a management contract with American rapper and entrepreneur Jay-Z's imprint Roc Nation.
+British publications reported on Minogue's involvement with new music, speculating that she had been working with Australian musician Sia, which Minogue confirmed.
+Minogue told the American magazine Rolling Stone in May 2013 that the album was "bringing out something different... which is cool".
+She also admitted that she needed to "do something different", but added that the album "will keep the DNA of what a Kylie track is, because I'm on it".
+I enjoy moving the goalposts and experimenting with different sounds."